Larry-Cui/Larry-Cui.github.io/_posts/algo/2022-12-9-countingSort.md

 **Weaknesses:**

 - Restricted inputs.
 Counting sort only works when the range of potential items in the input is known ahead of time.
 - Space cost.
 As this algorithm will use a counting array to store elements for further sorting, it uses up extra memory space.
-If the range of potential values is big, then counting sort requires double the space that the original array takes.
+If the range of potential values is big, then counting sort requires extra double space as that of the original array.

 <br>